Designing office buildings for safety and health Guideline

 Figure 1-9.
 Hazardous materials checklist.

 The Life Safety Code meets its objective by following two parallel approaches.
 First, it defines hazards, along with general requirements for the means of egress (a path of exit travel to a public way outside), fire protection features (such as fire doors), and building service and fire protection equipment (heating, ventilating, and air conditioning systems, sprinkler systems or fire detection systems, for example).
 Next, the Life Safety Code sets out life safety requirements that vary with a building’s use.
-Buildings used for offices, for example, have a different life safety need than hospitals and schools.
+Buildings designed for office use, such as those with office workstations, have distinct life safety requirements compared to facilities like hospitals and schools.

 Unique among fire safety codes, the Life Safety Code has different provisions, depending on the type of occupancy and whether the building is new or exist- ing construction.
 The Life Safety Code can be used in conjunction with a building code or alone in jurisdictions that do not have a building code in place.